algolia/voice-overlay-ios/README.md

 /// And many more...
 ```

-### Changing Locale
+### Changing Locale or SpeechController

-You can change locale when initializing your voiceOverlayController like so:
+You can change locale or SpeechController when initializing your voiceOverlayController like so:

 ``` swift
 var voiceOverlayController: VoiceOverlayController {